jarviscanada/jarvis_data_eng_HussainFathi/core_java/twitter/README.md

 The Twitter CRD app provides a way to CRD (Create, Read and Delete) tweets through a CLI by calling the Twitter REST API.
 Twitter API keys obtained from the Twitter Developer account are required to use the app.
 The application was developed using Java and structured with Maven and Springboot.
 In addition, Mockito and JUnit were used for unit and integration testing.
-Deployed using Docker and is available on DockerHub.
+Packaged using Docker and is available on DockerHub.

 ## Quick Start